 Investments are taxed in both countries because an investor receives income from them.
 In Germany, interests, dividends, and capital gains on stocks are subject to a flat tax of 25% plus a solidarity charge of 5,5%.

 In the US, long-term capital gains and qualified dividends are generally taxed at tax rates of 0%, 15%, and 20%, depending on your taxable income.
 However, certain types of capital gains may be taxed as high as 25% or 28%.

 The process of calculating the tax on long-term capital gains and dividends can be complicated in the US.
 It depends on the amount of the net capital gains and qualified dividends as well as the taxable income of the individual.

-There are some rules and exclusions for particular dividends (e.g from money market mutual funds), which are treated as ordinary income, thus taxed by income tax.
+Some rules and exclusions for particular dividends (e.g. mutual funds) are treated as ordinary income, thus taxed by income tax.
 Additionally, interests and rents are taxed together with the overall income too.

 Estate or Inheritance Tax

 In Germany, estate or inheritance tax is known as Erbschaftsteuer.
 It is the tax on the receipt of assets/inheritance due to death.
 Generally speaking, German inheritance tax rates range from 17% to 50%, depending on the relationship to the decedent.

 There are some main exceptions to that tax:

 - Household goods have a lower value of 41,000 EUR and receipt is in the tax class I